Top Tips for Ferry Travel in Greece with Kids

 ADVANTAGES OF FERRY TRAVEL

 3. Car transport – If you are planning to island hop, some high-speed ferries carry cars onboard (and all your baggage in it).
-We have a car in Greece so this makes sense for us, but if you’re renting one in Athens, you could also take this from island to island.
-A spot for your car is at added cost, and they fill up quickly, so you need to book ahead for this.
-And while this may sound like a brilliant idea, be warned that maneuvering and parking your car in ferries can be a very tricky thing you have to do with speed.
-Also, check your insurance policy coverage to be certain of any limitations for domestic travel.
+We have a car in Greece so this makes sense for us.
+If you’re renting one in Athens, you could also take this from island to island.
+A parking spot for your car is at added cost, and they fill up quickly, so book well ahead for this.
+Also be warned that maneuvering and parking your car within the narrow confines of car holding area can be a tricky thing you have to do with speed.
+Lastly, check your insurance policy coverage to be certain of any limitations for domestic travel.
 All that said, it might just be easier to rent a car at your new destination.

 DISADVANTAGES OF FERRY TRAVEL

 1. Unlike flights, ferries are subject to cancellations and delays due to high winds.
-A pretty serious inconvenience, especially if you’ve been left stranded on an island without an airport.
+A pretty serious inconvenience, especially if the island you are stranded on doesn’t have an airport alternative.

 2. Port-side waiting areas are near non-existent, and uncomfortable.
 Hardly any seating and/or shade is available, so if you’re not in a car, you will have to drag your luggage around and stand in the scorching sun for a good 30 minutes as you wait for your boat.
 Otherwise, you simply sit in your car once you’ve parked it in the queue.

-3. Boarding procedures are also chaotic, with hundreds (and their luggage) being funneled into the entryway to board at the same time.
+3. Boarding procedures are also chaotic, with hundreds (and their luggage) funneling into the entryway to board at the same time.

 4. Many of the ferries depart from Athens very early in the morning at about 7 a.m. – not a fun time by which to get the whole family in order.